 Scary wipeouts, never-ending wave hold-downs, steep drops and inevitable bail-outs.
-Big wave surfing can be painful and, sometimes, your life is in serious danger.
+Big wave surfing can be painful and, sometimes, put your life in serious danger.

 Big wave surfers have learned to prepare for the big occasions.
 Their daily job requires a perfect balance between physical health and mental preparation.

-You are not born a big wave rider.
-You may become a big wave rider.
-There's too much at stake when you're traveling down the wave face at 50 mph (80 km/h) and, in your back, a massive wall of water chases you at full throttle.
+You are not born a big wave rider, but you may become one.
+Part of the process involves realizing and accepting how much is at stake when you're traveling down the face of a giant wave at 50 mph (80 km/h), with a massive wall of water chasing you at full throttle.

 Brock Little, Laird Hamilton, Shane Dorian, Garrett McNamara, Grant Twiggy Baker, Grant Washburn, Greg Long, Ian Walsh, Jay Moriarty, Jeff Clark, Mike Parsons, Peter Mel, Ross Clarke-Jones are some of the best big wave surfers of all time.

 They share the commandments of the big wave surfer.
-So, what have they got in mind, when it's time to paddle for the biggest ride of their lives?
+What's on their minds when it's time to paddle for the biggest rides of their lives?

 8. Study currents, ocean bottom and wave peaks before paddling out.
 Knowledge is power.
-Before paddling out, take your time and gather as much information as you can about the big wave spot, and you will reduce your anxiety levels.
+Before paddling out, take your time and gather as much information as you can about the big wave spot.
+This will help you reduce your anxiety levels.

 9. Learn to track swells and how to read weather charts.
 Surf science will help you pick the spot, the day and the right time to battle the wave titans.
 There are great surf forecasting books in the market.